 Under an agreement with RUBiS, the Company is committed to purchase approximately 60% of its diesel fuel requirements for its generating plant from RUBiS.
-The Company also has a secondary fuel supply contract with Sol and is committed to purchase approximately 40% of the Company's fuel requirements for its generating plant from Sol.
+The Company also has a secondary fuel supply contract with Sol and is committed to purchase approximately 40% of the

+Company's fuel requirements for its generating plant from Sol.
 In June 2018, the Company entered into new fuel supply contracts with each of RUBiS and Sol with a term of 24 months, with the option to renew for two additional terms of 18 months.
+In December, 2021, the company entered into the renewal of both fuel contracts for an additional 18 months ending May 31, 2023.

-CUC also has a five year contract, expiring April 2021, for the supply of lubricating oil with Automotive Art Limited ("Automotive Art"), the Chevron authorized distributor of lubricants in the Cayman Islands, which was selected pursuant to an open bid process to select a supplier to ensure continued supply at the most competitive rate.
+CUC also has a five year contract, which is due to terminate on July 2027, for the supply of lubricating oil with Sol Petroleum Cayman Limited ("Sol"), the Mobil authorized distributor of lubricants in the Cayman Islands, which was selected pursuant to an open bid process to select a supplier to ensure continued supply at the most competitive rate.